tea and how to make ice tea

 Here are some steps to consider when using the hot brew method:

-1. Use 2 bags for 300ml water or the equivalent in tea leaves
+1. Use two bags of 300ml water or the equivalent in tea leaves

-3. If need stronger flavor, add more tea, don’t extend the infusion time as it will increase the astringency in the tea.
+3. If you need a more robust flavour, add more tea; don’t extend the infusion time, as it will increase the tea’s astringency.

-5. Cool the tea before refrigerating, otherwise, it may get cloudy2.
+5. Cool the tea before refrigerating; otherwise, it may get cloudy.

 Usually, cold-brewed tea comes out a little sweeter than its hot counterparts.

-Add tea leaves to a container with cold water, let it stay at room temperature for about 30 min.
-After that, put it in the fridge, wait for 6-8 hours, strain, and refrigerate, if not needed right away.
+Add tea leaves to a container with cold water and let them sit at room temperature for about 30 minutes.
+Then, put the container in the fridge, wait 6-8 hours, strain, and refrigerate if not needed immediately.

 Good quality tea leaves can be used again, but you might have to double the infusion time.

-According to Elena Liao, founder of Té Company in New York and importer of Taiwanese oolongs.
-“The colder temperature doesn’t steep out the tannins in the way hot water does, so cold-brewed tea is less astringent and less caffeinated.” and ..the best teas to use are those that are a little bit sweeter, like a light oolong..”
+According to Elena Liao, founder of Té Company in New York and importer of Taiwanese oolongs, “The colder temperature doesn’t steep out the tannins in the way hot water does, so cold-brewed tea is less astringent and less caffeinated.”
+And… the best teas to use are a little bit sweeter, like a light oolong.

 Ice Brew Methods

-They are also known as kouridashi-style brewing.
-It is an ice-cold method of extracting tea flavor, and it originated in Japan.
+They are known as kouridashi-style brewing, an ice-cold method of extracting tea flavour from Japan.

-The key again here is to increase the tea leaves compared to the hot brew.
+Again, the key is to increase the number of tea leaves compared to the hot brew.

 Here are four different methods of using this technique.